 Why use a heat pump on an electric car?

-Have you ever heard of a heat pump on an electric car? electric car ?
+Have you ever heard of a heat pump on a car? electric car ?
 This system is almost indispensable on an electric vehicle, but to what extent?
 Let's take a look at what it is, how it works and discover the advantages of having a heat pump in your electric car.

 Table of contents